 If you somehow missed all the Mother’s Day card shop displays reminding you of the date (Sunday 6th March FYI) we’ll take a bet you forgot to buy mum a gift.
 If so, you may think your best option now is a wilting bunch of supermarket roses.
 Not so fast!
 Make mum’s day not with a flower, but with flour!

-Read on and we’ll let you in on our favourite (and extremely delicious) flour based recipes to truly treat your mum, who we’re sure deserves it.
+Read on and we’ll let you in on our favourite (and extremely delicious) flour-based recipes to truly treat your mum, who we are sure deserves it.
 (Even if she did raise a child who isn’t great at remembering dates.)
 We’re nice like that.

 Breakfast In Bed Pancakes

 Start Mother’s Day on a high with breakfast in bed!
 When you were a little kid you might just about have managed to serve mum a slice of chocolate spread smeared toast.
 But your culinary skills are no doubt more refined and sophisticated now.
 So we’re thinking pancakes!

 We love Jamie Oliver’s simple, yet splendid, recipe to make fluffy, light, melt-in-the-mouth pancakes using just four ingredients (and a pinch of salt).
 Plus whichever delectable toppings you’d like to add: maple syrup, bacon, bananas, melted chocolate, cream, lemon, blueberries, vanilla ice-cream… need we go on?

 And if that sounds too complicated, probably best to stick with the toast.

 Fun fact!
 Pancake batter is almost identical to Yorkshire pudding batter.
 So if your breakfast went down a treat, you should have roast beef and Yorkshire pudding in the bag for Sunday lunch.
 This Yorkshire pudding recipe from The Telegraph serves at least six, ideal if you’ve got the family coming over for lunch.